About the organization

 Challenge

-The organization’s mission of enabling ethical public problem solving is predicated upon its ability to provide researchers with new and novel data sets — most of which contain highly sensitive data.
-For example, under its research program, the non-profit utilized a geolocation data set derived from 50 million Americans’ mobile phones during the 2020 Thanksgiving holiday to understand the prevalence of social distancing during the holiday in an effort to control the spread of the virus.
+The organization’s mission of enabling ethical, public problem-solving is predicated upon its ability to provide researchers with new and novel data sets — most of which contain highly sensitive data.
+For example, under its research program, the nonprofit utilized a geolocation data set derived from 50 million Americans’ mobile phones during the 2020 Thanksgiving holiday to understand the prevalence of social distancing during the holiday in an effort to control the spread of the virus.

-This and other sensitive data, however, can be easily re-identified — an important concern for the non-profit due to legal, ethical, and contractual guidelines that protect against re-identification.
+This and other sensitive data, however, can be easily reidentified — an important concern for the nonprofit due to legal, ethical, and contractual guidelines that protect against reidentification.
 It was critical for the organization to find a way to balance data privacy and utility through a mix of data controls, such as masking, and context controls, such as role- and attribute-based access controls.

-Given this diverse and ever-changing group of contributors, the non-profit faces the complexity of needing to share sensitive data stored in a compartmentalized data lake (using Snowflake as the primary datastore) to many different researchers — all of whom need access to different data for varying purposes through the analytics environment.
+Given this diverse and ever-changing group of contributors, the nonprofit faces the complexity of needing to share sensitive data stored in a compartmentalized data lake (using Snowflake as the primary datastore) to many different researchers — all of whom need access to different data for varying purposes through the analytics environment.
 The process involved reviewing each research proposal and then creating new native views and roles in Snowflake to govern access to sensitive data for each research project.
-This approach quickly became too cumbersome and complicated, particularly in the context of a fast-spreading virus where real-time data was paramount.
+This approach quickly became too cumbersome and complicated, particularly in the context of a fast-spreading virus for which real-time data was paramount.

 With limited resources, it was also critical for the process to be easily managed by the data engineers, who set up the analytics environments for the researchers.